lamorim-br/Mediation_survival-HBV/README.md

 Information about dataset can be found at README.txt.

-R codes for the analyses presented in Section 5.1 of the paper can be found under branch "Causal-mediation-in-survival analysis", while R codes for the analyses as in Section 5.2 can be found under branch "Responsiveness-causal-measure".
+R codes for the analyses presented in Section 5.1 of the paper can be found under the topic "Causal-mediation-in-survival analysis", while R codes for the analyses as in Section 5.2 can be found under the topic "Responsiveness-causal-measure".